mendelson/mywebsite/README.md

+# What this bunch of code is #

+I used this repo to manage my old website.
+You should notice that it is a highly modified version of templates from angular, bootstrap and some other stuff.
+Due to the effort necessary to maintain this code (also known as laziness), I decided to migrate to Wordpress.
+Feel free to look around the code and get in touch with me.
+Also, visit my [current website](http://mmendelson.com).

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it